Javihaus/Dash-app-gimnasio/README.md

 5. Change to directoty where your app files are:
     $ cd ~/myapp
 6. Login in Heroku:

     $ heroku login
 7. Create an app:

     $ heroku create
-8. Initialize a git repository in a new or existing directory with
+8. Initialize a git repository in a new or existing directory with:

     $ git init
     $ heroku git:remote -a <app-name>
-9. Deploy application
+9. Deploy application:

    $ git add .
    $ git commit -am "make it better"
    $ git push heroku master